omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Always check that the converted charts indeed correspond to the original ones, and refine the result if needed.

+.. _ana-using-analysis-editor:

 Using the Analysis Editor
 -------------------------

 The usual workflow of result analysis consists of a few distinct steps.
-These are: adding input files to the analysis, browsing simulation results and selecting those of interest, creating a chart of an appropriate type from the results, then viewing them as plots, and finally exporting data and/or images if needed.
+These are: adding input files to the analysis, browsing simulation results, and selecting those of interest, creating a chart of an appropriate type from the results, then viewing them as plots, and finally exporting data and/or images if needed.